Table of Contents

 What Is A Pop Filter?

 Pop filters are typically made of a thin layer of material, such as cloth, that is placed over the microphone.
-This helps to diffuse the sound waves so that they do not create popping and hissing sounds.
+This helps diffuse the sound waves so they do not create popping and hissing sounds.

 Do You Need A Pop Filter For Your Blue Yeti Microphone?